lucasdefariasbezerra/odds_microservice/README.md

 docker exec -it mysql-container mysql -uroot -ppassword123 -e "CREATE USER 'user_odds'@'%' IDENTIFIED BY 'masterkey'; GRANT ALL PRIVILEGES ON * . * TO 'user_odds'@'%'; FLUSH PRIVILEGES;"
 ```

-After the database setup you need to run the command to generate the teams microservice jar file to be use in the respective image building.
+After the database setup, you need to run the command for generating the teams microservice jar file to be used in the respective image building.
-Hint: run this command in the Intellij integrated terminal
+Hint: run this command inside Intellij integrated terminal

 ```bash
 chmod +x gradlew && ./gradlew build -x test